 Constant fatigue also appeared during those years, and I blamed my short fuse on that.
 There were many mornings when it would take great effort to get out of bed—and some days I wouldn’t even bother.
 Instead, I would just lie there depressed and full of self-loathing.
 And the mornings when I did get up, I felt lethargic throughout the day.
 I thought the fatigue and lethargy might be related to my bouts of insomnia, which were getting more frequent.
 Or that I had some sort of physical ailment.

 I went to the doctor, but blood tests and other physical exams didn’t provide an answer.
 I went to a naturopath, but adjustments to my diet failed to have an impact.
 I then thought it could be allergies, but testing dispelled that theory.
-The allergy doctor did say that many people in Cape Breton have sinus problems that exhibit allergy-like symptoms but are caused by environmental irritants.
-Believing this to be the problem, the only solution I could come up with was to leave Cape Breton Island.
+The allergy doctor did say that many people where I live on Cape Breton Island have sinus problems that exhibit allergy-like symptoms due to environmental irritants.
+Believing this to be the problem, the only solution I could come up with was to leave Cape Breton.
 But this was not a particularly practical or desirable option because Terry was a tenured professor at the university, where I also taught part-time.

 My Emotional Breakdown